 - Sunscreen – the white colour of the flats reflect the sun up and you can get burnt!

 - Sleeping bag – if you have one.
 Otherwise, you can rent one from most tour companies (this is what we did)

 - Bathing suit – There are hot springs you can visit one evening

 - Warm clothes! – It can get chilly!!

-- A copy of your passport – they recommend you bring one but I never had to use mine
+- A copy of your passport – they recommend you bring one just in case, but I never had to use mine

 - Extra cash!!! – there are parts of the tour that are not included in the initial fee, and there are no ATMs.
 So make sure you bring enough cash to get you through the journey

-Hopefully, these suggestions help you plan your trip, or inspire you to travel Bolivia and the Salt Flats of Uyuni!
-Comment below or send me an email with any questions you have, or just to say hello!
+Hopefully, these suggestions help you plan your trip or inspire you to travel to Bolivia and the Salt Flats of Uyuni.
+Thanks for reading!!